Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 [Marten van Kerkwijk](https://github.com/mhvk) and [Matti Picus](https://github.com/mattip) for their countless reviews and all of their patience.

-Big thanks to the D.E.
+A big thank you to the D.E.
 Shaw group for sponsoring this work.

 [^1]: In reality, the string ufuncs look similar to this, but have some differences.